-The Editor, unlike the Designer, allows multiple people to edit static and dynamic content at the same time.
-A person can also work in the Designer even as many people work in the Editor at the same time.
+Unlike the Designer, the Editor allows multiple people to edit static and dynamic content at the same time.
+One thing to note: one person can work in the Designer, at the same time - many people work in the Editor.
 If two people are editing the same content at the same time, the last edits "win," so you'll still want to coordinate editing times with your teammates.
 Learn more about the Editor.

 When you access the Editor, you’ll see your live website with the Editor toolbar (the gray bar) collapsed at the bottom of your screen.
-Through this toolbar, you can access the various Editor panels where you can manage page settings, dynamic content, forms, and your Editor account.
+Through this toolbar, you can access the various Editor panels to manage page settings, dynamic content, forms, and your Editor account.
 You can also see and publish the changes you make through the Editor.